Hodge theory of Kloosterman connections: Introduction

 \subsection{Overview}

 Briefly, the paper is organized as follows.
-After a few preliminaries on Kloosterman connections, the motives~$\rH^1_{\rmid}(\Gm, \Sym^k \Kl_2)$ are constructed in Section \ref{sec:expmot}, where we also exhibit their avatars over finite fields.
-In the preparatory Section \ref{sec:basicKl}, we make some of the properties of $\Sym^k \Kl_2$ more precise.
-Section \ref{sec:comp-Hodge} is devoted to the proof of Theorem \ref{th:main}.
-Finally, in Section \ref{sec:L-functions} we compute the \'etale realizations of the motives and pull everything together to prove the main theorems.
-The paper is supplemented by two appendices concerning exponential motives, exponential mixed Hodge structures, and the irregular Hodge filtration.
+In the preparatory Section \ref{sec:expmot}, we gather the main properties of Kloosterman connections and their symmetric powers.
+The mixed Hodge structures are constructed in Section \ref{sec:basicKl}, where we also exhibit their avatars over finite fields.
+Section \ref{sec:comp-Hodge} is devoted to the proof of Theorem~\ref{th:main}.
+Finally, in Section~\ref{sec:L-functions} we compute the \'etale realizations of the motives and pull everything together to prove Theorems~\ref{thm:intro-k-odd} and \ref{thm:intro-k-even}.
+The paper is supplemented by an appendix concerning exponential mixed Hodge structures and the irregular Hodge filtration.